It is important to understand when you might need to provide first aid for the pets in our family and how.

 Ultrasound can also be used in “real time” – that is, we can view the organs at that exact time.
 With this, we can watch the heart expand and contract, look at movement of the gastrointestinal tract and much more.

-Weston Creek Veterinary Hospital offers puppy preschool for puppies from 8 to 15 weeks of age, as well as adolescent classes for pups from 16 weeks to 12 months of age.
+Weston Creek Veterinary Hospital offers puppy preschool for puppies from 8 to 15 weeks of age.

 - Teaches you how to train your puppy so you can have polite canine citizen

 - Puppies learn to interact with other dogs, and people, to develop good manners.